SWE-UniStuttgart/Qlunc/Docs/JOSS_202102/paper.md

 ## Creating a lidar digital twin

-Each component, pertaining to the correspondent module (e.g. photodetector belongs to the photonics module) is created as a python object and enclosed in other python class, which represents the aforementioned module.
+Each component, pertaining to the correspondent module (e.g. photodetector belongs to the photonics module), is created as a python class and enclosed in other python class, which represents the aforementioned module.
 Following this procedure these lidar modules are, in turn, included in the lidar python class, which gathers all classes corresponding to the different modules a lidar is made of, thus creating the lidar digital twin.
-Dot notation methodology is used to ask for lidar component properties and uncetainties as well.
+Dot notation methodology can be used to ask for lidar component properties and uncetainties.

 ## Uncertainty estimation model